 So you’re about to move to Singapore?
-Here’s my perspective on being a teenager in Singapore.
+Here’s one perspective on being a teenager in Singapore by New Zealander Jake Riggir.

 I lived in Singapore from the age of 0 to the age of 14, spending time at a local kindergarten, then onto Chatsworth International School and the Australian International School.
 I desperately wanted to leave Singapore to go to Christ’s College in Christchurch, a boarding school in New Zealand, where I spent my last four years of school.
 However, my experience of being a teenage in Singapore luckily didn’t end there, as throughout my last years of high school, I was lucky enough to come back here every school holiday.
 I was living the best of both worlds.